25A0/blob/README.md

     byte(s) (that is, the most-significant bit of the next byte will be parsed first).
 All `numbits` will be returned as boolean values.

-    This advances the offset by the minimum number of bytes that are necessary to capture all bits (e.g. reading 12 bits will advance the offset by two bytes).
+    This also works for more than eight bits at once, and advances the offset by the minimum number of bytes that are necessary to capture all bits (e.g. reading 12 bits will advance the offset by two bytes).
 Thus, each call of `bits` will advance the offset by at least one byte.